dhyaaalayed/gan-gaussian/README.md

 d_loss = D_loss_real + D_loss_fake
 ```
 # How to use the code:
-Write in the console python `vanilla_gan.py` to train the model for generating 5 Gaussian distributions
+Write in the console python `vanilla_gan.py` to train the model for generating 5 Gaussian distributions.
+The results will be saved for each epoch in the `tf_vanilla_gan_results` folder